|

 after generation saying, "we don't know."
 Sometimes our explanations turn

-through the ground.
 Well, alright, that was a long time ago and since

 all believed that dinosaurs became extinct because they had small brains